mherrmann/fbs-tutorial/README.md

 `src/main/resources/base`.

 ## Up next...
-As of Dec 20, 2017, this tutorial is a work in progress.
+As of February 2018, this tutorial is a work in progress.
 Still to come:

- * Creating an installer for your app
+ * Creating an installer for Ubuntu (Linux)
  * Codesigning so your users don't get ugly "app is untrusted" messages
  * Automatic updates